 Looking at this story from the perspective of P-A, we see a much different reality than the one seen by the author and his characters.
 To understand what unconsciousness looks and sounds like we have only to read this novel.
 Experiencing through Dostoevsky’s characters the madness prevailing in 19th century Russia begs the question of: How have things changed?
-Since the basic dysfunctional nature of the peoples in the former Russia remain unchanged, only the details of the collective consciousness have altered—the madness remains.
+Since the basic dysfunctional nature of the people in the former Russia remain unchanged, only the details of the collective consciousness have altered—the madness remains.
 Not just for the Russia of the 21st century, of course.

 It is up to us to uncover those answers for ourselves.
 What we are looking for transcends mere intellectual questions but the revelation of why humanity has been unable to awaken to the deeper truths of life.
-“The Karamozov case bares the great difficulty that human reason has in determining truth.
-The cause of reason’s limitation is the very nature of human beings.”
+“The Karamazov case bares the great difficulty that human reason has in determining truth.
+The cause of reason’s limitation is the very nature of human beings.”[ii]
 As we shall see, we cannot rely on our intellect alone to grasp the significance of this great storyteller.

-At the beginning of the novel, Dmitri is a 28-year old soldier and has just returned to Fyodor Karamozov’s town.
+At the beginning of the novel, Dmitri is a 28-year-old soldier and has just returned to Fyodor Karamazov’s town.
 Since Dmitri has a claim on his mother’s inheritance, Fyodor is not happy to see him.
 Ivan, who lives in the town, is called in to help resolve the conflict that Dmitri and Fyodor are having over the inheritance.
-The 20-year old Alyosha who also lives in the town is an acolyte (apprentice) to the elder Zosima at the monastery.
-Alyosha arranges a meeting with Zosima, Dmitri and Fyodor to help resolve the Karamozovs’ conflict.
+The 20-year-old Alyosha who also lives in the town is an acolyte (apprentice) to the elder Zosima at the monastery.
+Alyosha arranges a meeting with Zosima, Dmitri and Fyodor to help resolve the conflict.

 At the meeting, Fyodor makes a fool of himself by mocking the monks and telling vulgar stories.
 Dmitri arrives late and a shouting match between Dmitri and Fyodor reveals that in addition to the conflict over the inheritance they are both in love with and competing for the same woman, Grushenka.
 Dmitri left his fiancée, Katerina to pursue Grushenka and Fyodor has promised Grushenka 3000 rubles to become his lover.
 Coincidently, Dmitri stole 3000 rubles from Katerina to finance his trip with Grushenka and desperately wants to pay it back.

 Dmitri demonstrates the tragedy of not having a profound contextual narrative to help us understand our own behaviors.
 “He is impulsively good and impulsively wicked.
 He is at times brave and generous, yet at other moments he is unable to control passion or anger.
-He is at a loss to explain his behavior.”
+He is at a loss to explain his behavior.”[iv]
 Dmitri is doomed to suffer because he has no understanding or control over his false-self identity and its reactions and no inkling that he could choose response over reaction and lessen the disaster of his unconscious conditioning.